Who Is Idina Menzel?

 The Voice of "Let It Go"

-The centerpiece of Frozen is the self-empowerment anthem "Let It Go," sung by Menzel and going on to become hugely popular on its own.
+The centerpiece of Frozen is the self-empowerment anthem "Let It Go," sung by Menzel, which become a massive hit on its own.
 The track reached the Top 5 of the Billboard pop charts primarily on the strength of the song's streaming and download activity.
 Menzel performed the tune at the 2014 Academy Awards telecast (where it won for Best Song), with much social media activity generated from actor John Travolta mispronouncing her name right before she took the stage by storm.

 In March 2014, Menzel starred in the opening of If/Then, a musical which offers visions of what a woman's life might be like depending on the paths she takes.
-The show has decidedly adult themes and has much resonance for Menzel, as at the end of 2013 she and her husband announced that they were separating.
-With Tony Award announcements made in late April, Menzel received yet another nomination for her performance in the work.
+The role resonated with Menzel due to its decidedly adult themes, and resulted in a second Tony nomination for the acclaimed performer.